wipegup/mod-4-gear-up-outlines/README.md

 ## Directions

-  1) Fork this repo

-  2) Go to your cohort folder, create a new file and copy the outline into it
+  1) Find to your cohort folder, create a new file and copy the outline into it

-  3) Complete the outline
+  2) Complete the outline

-  4) Name your md file with your TOPIC and LAST NAME (ex.
+  3) Name your md file with your TOPIC and LAST NAME (ex.
 Microaggressions_Hickmann.md)

-  5)  Submit a PR to the turingschool/mod-4-gear-up-outlines repo, tag @emhickmann
+  4)  Submit a PR to the turingschool/mod-4-gear-up-outlines repo, tag @emhickmann

 ## OUTLINE